 When a small amount of trivalent acceptor atoms (e.g., boron (B) and aluminum (Al)) is added, a silicon atom in the lattice may be replaced by an acceptor atom with only three valence electrons forming three covalent bounds and a hole in the lattice.
 This is a P-type semiconductor whose conductivity is also much improved compared to the intrinsic semiconductors, due to the holes in the lattice, which are called predominant or majority current carriers.
 There also exist some tiny number of free electrons called minority carriers.

-When P-type and N-type materials are in contact with each other, a PN-junction is formed due to two effects:
+When P-type and N-type materials are in contact with each other, a PN-junction is formed due to these two effects:

 Although both sides are electrically neutral, they have different concentration of electrons (the N-type) and holes (the P-type), and a diffusion current is formed by the diffusion of the higher concentration of the freely movable electrons in the N-type material that move across the PN-junction from the N side to the P, due to the thermal motion.
 They arrive at the P side to fill some of the holes there.
 Equivalently, we can also consider the holes are diffusing from the P side to the N side.